 JC: Another one… I thought e-bikes were for losers until I tried one from our new fleet.
 They are amazing and so perfect for the high altitude in the Andes.
 It’s like having my best friend running behind me, offering to give me a push whenever I need it.

-Xavi: I’m excited to see everything get back to normal, to greet our guests at Cusco’s airport and feel free to go anywhere without restrictions.
-To go for a hike or a bike ride and to show new friends our favourite routes – it will be wonderful to do it again after so long.
+Xavi: To greet our guests at Cusco’s airport and feel free to go anywhere.
+To go for a hike or a bike ride and to show new friends our favourite routes.
 And to see my family together and to welcome my new child to this brand new world, soon…

-JC: It feels like an unreal dream or like a very long (and unplanned) holiday.
-My batteries are now totally recharged though and I’m SO ready to get back out there.
+JC: My batteries are now totally recharged though and I’m SO ready to get back out there.
 For the past 20 years, I have lived my dream to be a guide and I’ve matured a lot (but not too much to lose my sense of fun).
 Thanks to tourism, I’ve met my wife on my university course and we now have 2 kids, Alvaro age 8 nicknamed ‘Terremoto’ (the ‘earthquake’) who shares my love of cycling, and Micaela nicknamed ‘Tsunami’.
 They are my reason to live now!